gorda/istio.io/content/en/blog/2018/egress-mongo/index.md

 $ kubectl delete destinationrule egressgateway-for-mongo
 {{< /text >}}

-### Enable MongoDB TLS egress traffic to arbitrary wildcarded domains
+### Enable MongoDB TLS egress traffic to arbitrary wildcarded domains{#enable-MongoDB-TLS-egress-traffic-to-arbitrary-wildcarded-domains}

 Sometimes you want to configure egress traffic to multiple hostnames from the same domain, for example traffic to all MongoDB services from `*.<your company domain>.com`.
 You do not want to create multiple configuration items, one for